OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6104.rst

 - Console logging for :ref:`LXC Driver <lxc_logs>`.
 - Add architecture and hypervisor scheduling requirements to public marketplaces :ref:`public marketplaces <public_marketplaces>`

+The following new features have been backported in the Sunstone Web UI to 6.10.4:

+- `Update backup configuration on a virtual machine <https://github.com/OpenNebula/one/issues/6880/>`__.

 The following issues has been solved in 6.10.4:

 - `Fix a bug when Restic passwords include quotes <https://github.com/OpenNebula/one/issues/6666/>`__.